 Plastic particles have also been identified in some of the beach sediment samples collected in several locations in Svalbard (Sundet et al., 2016, 2017).
 The sample containing the largest number of particles (111 n/l) was taken at the high-water mark or wrack line where plastic particles may be washed off during largest waves or last high tide and accumulate temporarily.
 On the other side of the Arctic, another recent study (Whitmire and Van Bloem, 2017) identified between 40 and 130 pieces of plastic per kg of dry sediment collected at 6 different national park beaches in Alaska and the eastern shores of the Bering Sea.

-Information on seafloor sediments is only available for the Greenland Sea including the western and north western shores of Svalbard (Woodall et al., 2014; Bergmann et al., 2017b) (Moskeland et al., 2018).
-Available information from 4 different studies (Woodall et al., 2014; Sundet et al., 2016; Bergmann et al., 2017b; Sundet et al., 2017; Moskeland et al., 2018) seems to point towards an increase in the concentration of microplastics towards deeper waters but this emerging trend would need to be confirmed through studies using a targeted approach and homogenous methodology.
+Information on seafloor sediments is available for the Fram Strait including the western and north western shores of Svalbard (Woodall et al., 2014; Bergmann et al., 2017b) and the Barents Sea (Moskeland et al., 2018).
+Available information from these studies (Woodall et al., 2014; Sundet et al., 2016; Bergmann et al., 2017b; Sundet et al., 2017; Moskeland et al., 2018) seems to point towards an increase in the concentration of microplastics towards deeper waters but this emerging trend would need to be confirmed through studies using a targeted approach and homogenous methodology.
 Both Woodall et al. (2014) and Bergmann et al. (2017b) postulate that the deep sea could be an area for preferential accumulation of small plastic particles constituting a large sink of the plastic that has entrained the ocean during the last decades.
-Bergmann et al. (2017b) also explores the potential connection between the presence of the sea ice margin above one of the locations with the highest concentration of plastics within their study.(Peeken et al., 2018).
+Bergmann et al. (2017b) also explores the potential connection between the presence of the sea ice margin above one of the locations with the highest concentration of plastics within their study.
+This possibility is further emphasized by the potential role of the transfer of microplastics by sea ice drifting along the Transpolar Drift and reaching the Fram Strait where it would melt releasing its pollution load (Peeken et al., 2018).

-3.
+3. Interactions with biota and impacts

-The impacts of marine plastic pollution in the Arctic are, as in other areas, two-fold.
+[The impacts of marine plastic pollution in the Arctic are, as in other areas, two-fold.
 First, the impacts on ecosystems need to be considered in order to assess the potential socio-economic impacts.
 Ecological impacts are often documented in a quantitative manner, while socio-economic impacts are primarily documented qualitatively.
 The way these types of data are collected introduces a layer of complexity in the evaluation of ecosystems from a social-ecological perspective.]

 The impacts of marine plastic pollution in the Arctic are, as in other areas, two-fold.
 First, the impacts on ecosystems need to be considered in order to assess the potential socio-economic impacts.
-Ecological impacts are often documented in a quantitative manner, while socio-economic impacts are primarilydocumented qualitatively.
+Ecological impacts are often documented in a quantitative manner, while socio-economic impacts of marine plastic pollution in the Arctic have, at most, been discussed qualitatively.
 The way these types of data are collected introduces a layer of complexity in the evaluation of ecosystems from a social-ecological perspective.

-Ecological impacts
+Interactions with biota, biological and ecological impacts

-The ecological impacts will be considered and documented when possible at the individual, population, species, functional group, habitat and ecosystem level.
-The impact from different kinds of interactions between organisms and plastic particles and objects i.e., ingestion, entanglement, transport of invasive species, vector of toxins and others will be considered and documented.
+[The interactions with biota, biological and ecological impacts will be considered and documented when possible at the suborganism, organism or individual, population, assemblage, habitat and ecosystem level.
+Impacts from and beyond the population level are considered ecological impacts.
+The different kinds of interactions between organisms and plastic particles and objects i.e., ingestion and derived toxicity, entanglement, transport of invasive species, vector of toxins and others will be considered and documented.]